yeghor/SOLID-AI-Manager/README.md

 ```
 ### 2. Set up credentials
 Create `.env` file and fill with your API keys:
+_Caution!
+Make sure that your api key billing plan supports the usage you intend_
+_Advice: Gemini basic API usage is free (08.27.2025)_
 ```
 # API_KEY_{MODELTYPE}
 API_KEY_GEMINI = "YourAPIKey"